locphattruong/locphattruong.github.io/content/news/icpr26/index.md

 ---
-title: '[ICPR’26]📌 A paper, which is an extension of my Msc thesis, has been accepted at ICPR’26.
+title: '[ICPR’26]📌 "What Matters in Virtual Try-Off?" has been accepted at ICPR’26.
 Coming Lyon, France 🎉🇫🇷'
 summary:
 date: 2026-03-31